-Gear shapes are geometric primitives with a user specified number of sides and other options.
+Gear shapes are parametric shapes with a user specified number of sides and other options.
 Gears can be used as object shapes, or building blocks for more complex shapes.
 In VectorStyler, the sides of a gear shape can be bent, allowing for more parametric shape options.

 Gears can be drawn using the Gear tool from the application toolbox.
 To draw a gear:

 - Select the Gear tool from the toolbox.

 - Press the mouse on a starting location on the canvas, this will be the center of the gear.

 - Drag the mouse to set the gear radius and rotation.

 - Hold the Shift key to restrict the gear rotation to user specified increments (45 degrees by default).

 - Press the Up arrow key to increase the gear sides while dragging.

 - Press the Down arrow key to decrease the gear sides while dragging.